 Found on the Northeast side of the United States, Delaware Bay is bordered inland by the States of New Jersey and Delaware and is the estuary of the Delaware River.
 The bay covers approximately 782 square miles and the freshwater from the river mixes with the salt water of the Atlantic Ocean.
+Smaller rivers feed into the bay, with marsh wetlands, salt marshes and mudflats to be found here.
+In 1992 the Delaware Bay was designated a Ramsar Wetland of International Importance and was the first site classified in the Western Hemisphere Shorebird Reserve Network

 (Delaware Bay 2015).